 What does KIWL do and why do we do it?...

 Click HERE to watch our annual video (kindly produced by Custom Media KK).

-YouMeWe educates care home children, giving them employable skills for adult life.
-They offer support programs to allow a child to become a productive and independent young adult in their community.
+YouMeWe NPO educates care home children in digital technology, giving them employable skills for adult life, and support programs to allow them to become productive and independent young adults.

 They develop language skills, financial literacy, and programming and coding ability.
-Help is also given with career counselling and higher education options as well as post-care support.
-Attained skills, improved communication, and a career path understanding give the kids confidence and a dream of a brighter future.
+Career counselling is on hand and higher education support as well as offering a support network for post-care adults.
+Enhanced IT and communication skills, and a clear career path give the kids confidence and a dream of a brighter future.
 The kids also give back themselves by educating the elderly in their communities in the use of modern day devices.
 A complete cycle of giving back!

 Collectively our events have had over 1,000 participants.

 Joining KIWL has been a life-changing experience.
 I've made lifelong friends and seen Japan from a totally new perspective, all while helping out an amazing charity.
 You don't need to be a professional cyclist (or have even ridden a bike, in my case!) to join this amazing community.
 If you have the desire to get fit and give back, KIWL is the group for you.

 As far as charity golf days are concerned the KIWL event was up there with the best!
 A beautiful autumn day, fantastic course, lovely company (who tolerated my awful golf!), and some simply fantastic prizes!
 Despite my unacceptable score, I had a superb day with golfers of all abilities and above all, the funds raised will be a great benefit to the kids in care we supported.
 Massive thank you to KIWL golf day organizer, Billy Ramsay, cannot wait for the next one!